 “We can save him too,” I said.
 “We can go back—”

 “No,” she said.
 “We can’t.
-Then, I might not go to Northrend.
-I might not rally others to Amberpine, and Arugal might overrun the hills with his Worgen.
+Then, I might not go to the frozen realm.
+I might not rally others to Birchwood, and Arugan might help Ayla topple our armies.
 Don’t you understand, Sionis?
 This is who we are.
 The things that have happened, well, they’ve happened.
 We can’t change them, we shouldn’t change them.”

-“If you do this, you’ll be the cause of so much pain,” she said firmly.
+“If you do this, how many others will be lost?” she asked.
 “You can’t change the past, Sionis, and even if you do, you can’t forget it.
 You’ll be a prisoner to loss, no matter what.
 Using this spell will only change the scenery.”

 I knew she was right, my heart ached with the truth.

 I looked at Surfal and saw the horse struggling to stand.
 I wondered about Evanor, trapped in the cage and nearly dead.
 Would I be there to save her?
 Could I really keep things right?
 I looked down at the spell, and despite the pain within, I started to close the tome.

 “What are you doing?”
 Valiera asked angrily.
 “No!
 Don’t listen to them.
 We’ve come so far!”